mathiasmellemstuen/custom-keyboard-firmware/README.md

 ### Layer 4
 This layer contains all the function keys.

+### Rotors
+The illustration does not show the rotors on the keyboard.
+The keyboard consists of two rotors.
+The rotor on the right side controls the volume on the system.
+When this rotor is pressed, it mutes the audio.
+The left rotor controls media.
+You can use this rotor to fast forward / rewind media on the system.
+When rotor is pressed, it pauses/resumes media on the system.

 ## How do I flash the firmware on the keyboard?
 - Install qmk (for macOS: `brew install qmk/qmk/qmk`)
 - Setup qmk with `qmk setup`